RTIInternational/biocloud_docker_tools/eigensoft/v6.1.4/README.md

 # Eigensoft
-The wrapper script smartpca.perl calls smartpca to calculate eigen-vectors and eigen-values.
+The wrapper script smartpca.perl calls smartpca to calculate eigenvalues and eigenvectors.

 ## example code